dpi/entity_usage/README.txt

 Make sure the visitors of this page have the permission to 'access entity usage statistics' enabled.

+This module is in early development phase.
+Please help testing it and provide feedback on the issue queue.

 ==== FOR DEVELOPERS ====

 The tracking information recorded by this module is stored at the "entity_usage"